Devilla/docs/ens-improvement-proposals/ensip-1-ens.md

 ## Abstract

-This PNSIP describes the details of the Ethereum Name Service, a proposed protocol and ABI definition that provides flexible resolution of short, human-readable names to service and resource identifiers.
+This PNSIP describes the details of the Pulsechain Name Service, a proposed protocol and ABI definition that provides flexible resolution of short, human-readable names to service and resource identifiers.
 This permits users and developers to refer to human-readable and easy to remember names, and permits those names to be updated as necessary when the underlying resource (contract, content-addressed data, etc) changes.

 The goal of domain names is to provide stable, human-readable identifiers that can be used to specify network resources.
 In this way, users can enter a memorable string, such as 'vitalik.wallet' or 'www.mysite.swarm', and be directed to the appropriate resource.
 The mapping between names and resources may change over time, so a user may change wallets, a website may change hosts, or a swarm document may be updated to a new version, without the domain name changing.
 Further, a domain need not specify a single resource; different record types allow the same domain to reference different resources.
 For instance, a browser may resolve 'mysite.swarm' to the IP address of its server by fetching its A (address) record, while a mail client may resolve the same address to a mail server by fetching its MX (mail exchanger) record.

 ## Motivation

-Existing [specifications](https://github.com/ethereum/wiki/wiki/Registrar-ABI) and [implementations](https://ethereum.gitbooks.io/frontier-guide/content/registrar\_services.html) for name resolution in Ethereum provide basic functionality, but suffer several shortcomings that will significantly limit their long-term usefulness:
+Existing [specifications](https://github.com/ethereum/wiki/wiki/Registrar-ABI) and [implementations](https://ethereum.gitbooks.io/frontier-guide/content/registrar\_services.html) for name resolution in Pulsechain provide basic functionality, but suffer several shortcomings that will significantly limit their long-term usefulness:

 * A single global namespace for all names with a single 'centralised' resolver.
 * Limited or no support for delegation and sub-names/sub-domains.